close-x

 About us

-FAIME is an online collection of global experts available to provide services to organizations that support Indigenous communities and other communities affected by mining
+FAIME is an online collection of global experts available to provide services to Indigenous communities and other communities affected by mining and to the organizations that support them

 Santo Antônio Dam, Morro do Ouro Mine near Paracatu, Minas Gerais, Brazil